JoshOrndorff/recipes/text/pallet-coupling.md

 }
 ```

-> Many palets throught the ecosystem are coupled to a token through the
+> Many pallets throughout the ecosystem are coupled to a token through the
 > [`Currency` trait](https://substrate.dev/rustdocs/v2.0.0-rc5/frame_support/traits/trait.Currency.html).

 Having this associated type means that the loosely coupled variant of the `check-membership` pallet